aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 # Game-Play

-* Players control a single drone ship, of three possible ship types, which they choose before they enter the war-zone.
+* Players control a single drone ship of three possible ship types, which they choose before they enter the war-zone.
 The ships will be powered using chemical engines and will follow physical rules ([Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game))) versus arcade rules ([Galaga](https://en.wikipedia.org/wiki/Galaga)).

-* Players earn credits by destroying opposing team ships who's payout is calculated by a minimum payment plus a bonus based on the player's rank.
+* Players earn credits by destroying opposing team ships whose payout is calculated by a minimum payment plus a bonus based on the player's rank.
 NPC kills always payout the same pay, based on their AI tier.

 * Asteroid particles are interactive with ship weaponry, allowing the player to change their direction and/or break off additional pieces that can cause damage to other ships in the area.
 Asteroid particles will "replenish" from the rest of the cloud periodically.